Must see places in Iceland

 Jökulsárlón is situated on the southeast coast of Iceland.
 You can even see the lagoon from route 1 between Höfn í Hornafirði, and Skaftafell.

 The lake is still growing due to the melting glacier Breiðamerkurjökull and is Iceland's deepest lake of 284 meters.
 There is a good chance that you can also spot seals in the lagoon as they flock to the mouth of it to catch fish in winter.

 Vík and Reynisfjara

-Reynisfjara black sand beach is one of Icelands most popular tourist attractions.
-And no wonder, as it is such an amazing place to experience the beautiful nature of Iceland and there many people say they can find the high forces of nature.
+Reynisfjara black sand beach is one of Iceland's most popular tourist attractions.
+And no wonder, as it is such an amazing place to experience the beautiful nature of Iceland and their many people say they can find the high forces of nature.

 To go to see Seljalandsfoss, you need to rent a car for your trip.
 There is also a camping ground near the waterfall where you can stay for the night and enjoy the roaring sound of the waterfall while you fall asleep.